satkuma/Rdatasets/doc/vcd/rst/CoalMiners.rst

 Description
 ~~~~~~~~~~~

-Data from Ashford & Snowden (1970) given by Agresti (1990) on the
+Data from Ashford & Sowden (1970) given by Agresti (1990) on the
 association between two pulmonary conditions, breathlessness and wheeze,
-in a large sample of coal miners.
+in a large sample of coal miners who were smokers with no radiological
+evidence of pneumoconlosis, aged between 20–64 when examined.
+This data
+is frequently used as an example of fitting models for bivariate, binary
+responses.

 Usage
 ~~~~~